 Complete the final step of the domains setup wizard, to change your nameserver records to point to the Office 365 nameservers.

 Now that you’ve got email accounts and website redirection set up, you can update your domain nameserver (NS) records for the domain to point to Office 365.
 By setting up email addresses and the A record first, as described above, you and other people in your organization will have email accounts that use the domain address, and your website will still be available at your current website hosting provider after you change the NS records.

 Note When you change your domain’s NS records as described here, you change the destination of domain services, such as email, to point to Office 365.
-Remember—if you’re already using the domain for email outside Office 365, make sure that you have created Office 365 email addresses with the domain for your users (like email@example.com) so that they won’t lose email messages when you update the NS records to point to Office 365.Complete the setup wizard: Change your nameserver records
+Remember—if you’re already using the domain for email outside Office 365, make sure that you've created Office 365 email addresses with the domain for your users (like firstname.lastname@example.org) so that they won’t lose email messages when you update the NS records to point to Office 365.Complete the setup wizard: Change your nameserver records

 Sign in to Office 365 with your work or school account.